algorandfoundation/docs/docs/clis/goal/clerk/dryrun.md

 Test a TEAL program offline under various conditions and verbosity.

+!!! info If you are passing an ASA as a Foreign Asset in an app call, the creator's address must be passed in `--dryrun-accounts` flag or tealdbg will not be able to find the asset.